AmarilloTechMeetup/events-backend/README.md

 + Once the script completes you can test that that your setup is working by visiting http://{YOUR IP ADDRESS}/api/event/

+## Now what?

 The good bits will be in /home/django/events-backend/app.

 The backend stack is niginx -> gunicorn -> django -> postgresql.

+## Warnings and Disclaimers

+> You could shoot your eye out kid. - Santa

 This is very much a work in progress and providing a place for people to learn and share their work is as important as building a good site.